phpMussel/phpMussel/_docs/readme.ar.md

 ### <div dir="rtl">6. <a name="SECTION6"></a>خياراتالتكوين/التهيئة</div>
-The following is a list of variables found in the `"phpmussel.ini"` configuration file of phpMussel, along with a description of their purpose and function.
+The following is a list of variables found in the ""phpmussel.ini"" configuration file of phpMussel, along with a description of their purpose and function.

 ####"general" (Category)
 General phpMussel configuration.

 "script_password"
 - As a convenience, phpMussel will allow certain functions (including the ability to update phpMussel on-the-fly) to be manually triggered via POST, GET and QUERY.
 However, as a security precaution, to do this, phpMussel will expect a password to be included with the command, as to ensure that it's you, and not someone else, attempting to manually trigger these functions.
-Set `script_password` to whatever password you would like to use.
+Set "script_password" to whatever password you would like to use.
 If no password is set, manual triggering will be disabled by default.
 Use something you will remember but which is hard for others to guess.
 - Has no influence in CLI mode.

 "logs_password"
-- The same as `script_password`, but for viewing the contents of scan_log and scan_kills.
+- The same as "script_password", but for viewing the contents of scan_log and scan_kills.
 Having separate passwords can be useful if you want to give someone else access to one set of functions but not the other.
 - Has no influence in CLI mode.

 "cleanup"
 - Unset variables and cache used by the script after the initial upload scanning?
 False = No; True = Yes [Default].
-If you -aren't- using the script beyond the initial scanning of uploads, you should set this to `true` (yes), to minimize memory usage.
-If you -are- using the script beyond the initial scanning of uploads, should set to `false` (no), to avoid unnecessarily reloading duplicate data into memory.
-In general practice, it should usually be set to `true`, but, if you do this, you won't be able to use the script for anything other than the initial file upload scanning.
+If you -aren't- using the script beyond the initial scanning of uploads, you should set this to "true" (yes), to minimize memory usage.
+If you -are- using the script beyond the initial scanning of uploads, should set to "false" (no), to avoid unnecessarily reloading duplicate data into memory.
+In general practice, it should usually be set to "true", but, if you do this, you won't be able to use the script for anything other than the initial file upload scanning.
 - Has no influence in CLI mode.

 "scan_log"